WebOrigami/docs/src/content/framework/templates.md

 {{ @scope/invoke samples/templates, samples/templates/concat.ori }}
 ```

-## Inlining the results of expressions
+## Use template expressions in any file type

 It may be useful to embed Origami expressions inside other kinds of files, such as .html files.
 You can evaluate such expressions with the built-in [@inline](/language/@inline.html) function.